Otto von Guericke University Magdeburg: Faculties

+Rankings

+In the Times Higher Education World University Rankings of 2024, the university is placed at 601–800 globally and 46–48 within the country.In the 2026 Times Higher Education World University Rankings, Otto von Guericke University Magdeburg was placed in the 601–800th bracket.

 IKUS

 IKUS is an inter-cultural association for international students.
 It contributes to cultural synergies between the countries.
 Students actively participate in and celebrate cultural festivals frequently.
 A large number of foreign students organize the days for each country.

 MIPS

-MIPS (= Magdeburg International PhD Students) is the network for international PhD students at OvGU.
+MIPS (Magdeburg International PhD Students) is the network for international PhD students at OvGU.
 This association helps to create and enhance the contact between international PhD students in order to promote the social and academic integration of young scientists.
 MIPS offers support and advice in various areas, e.g. to learn about Magdeburg and the German language, to give information about scholarships and job opportunities.

 Studentenwerk Magdeburg

 Studentenwerk Magdeburg is a student organization which provides a mensa (canteen) and dormitories for students.
 There are more than 10 dormitories near or on the university's campus.

 Notable people

 A sample of alumni and lecturers of the university includes: